subutai-io/peer-os/Readme.md

-# Subutai Social repository
+# Subutai Server repository

-This repository contains source code of Subutai Social Console Project.
+This repository contains source code of Subutai Server Project.
 This is a multi-module Maven Java project.

 ## Building the project